MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_offload.md

 ### -field EncapsulatedPacketTaskOffloadVxlan

 VXLAN encapsulated packet task offload information in an [**NDIS_ENCAPSULATED_PACKET_TASK_OFFLOAD_V2**](ns-ntddndis-_ndis_encapsulated_packet_task_offload_v2.md) structure.
 This member should only be set by miniport drivers that support task offloads for VXLAN-formatted packets.
-VXLAN is the same as NVGRE, but with a different protocol.
+VXLAN is similar to NVGRE, but with a different protocol.

 <div class="alert"><b>Note</b>  This member is available only in NDIS 6.50 and later. </div>
 <div> </div>